D7460N/D7460N.dev/ADD.md

 (WIP)

-Allows for JS framework independence, nuetrallity, and flexibility.
+Allows for JS framework independence, neutrality, and flexibility.
 If <b>Angular</b> or <b>Vue.js</b> is no longer "the thing", and the team feels they want to switch to <b>React</b>, you can with the D7460N Template because it is compatible with all web standards compliant JS frameworks.

 > <i><b>Why would you want to try Web Components?</b></i>
 >